#

 Tracking the right key performance indicators (KPIs) helps you justify your program to leadership, secure ongoing budget, and refine your strategy over time.
 It shifts the conversation from "What are we doing?" to "What impact are we having?"
 The leading Human Risk Management platform provides this visibility, turning abstract risk into concrete, reportable metrics.
 Here are the core areas to focus on when measuring the effectiveness of your insider risk program.

-Measuring the Reduction in Risky Behaviors
+Key Metric: Reduction in Risky Behaviors

 Your primary goal is to reduce the frequency of risky behaviors that can lead to an incident.
 Insider Risk Management (IRM) is designed to protect your organization from risks originating internally, so the most direct measure of success is a downward trend in those very risks.
 This includes actions like mishandling sensitive data, using unauthorized applications, or repeatedly falling for phishing simulations.